HL7/fhir-specialty-rx/input/pages/index.md

 - [Use Cases and Roles](roles.html) gives an overview of the guide's goals and participants.
 - [Systematic Query Workflows](systematic-queries.html) describes the exchanges that retrieve information systematically from the patient's records.
 - [Information Flows Requiring Human Interaction](human-interaction.html) describes a process enabling the prescriber or staff to provide information through a SMART application launched from the EHR.
+- [Patient Consent Workflows](consent-workflow.html) gives an overview of consent scenarios supported by the guide.
 - [Search Conventions](searches.html) defines required and recommended searches and conventions for specifying searches in Specialty Rx messages.
 - [Patient Matching](patient-matching.html) describes methods for identifying the patient for whom information is being exchanged.
 - [Message Structures](message-structure.html) and [Message Submission](message-submission.html) give details related to the Specialty Rx messaging options.